aws-samples/shopfloor-connectivity/docs/targets/aws-sqs.md

 ---

 ### Interval
-Interval in milliseconds after which data is sent to queue even if the buffer is not full
+The time interval in milliseconds that triggers sending buffered messages to the SQS queue, even if the [batch size](#batchsize) hasn't been reached.
+When not specified, messages are only sent when the batch size limit is reached.

 **Type**: Integer

-Optional, if not set only BatchSize is used
+Optional, if not set only [BatchSize](#batchsize) is used

 ---
 ### QueueUrl
-Url of the receiving queue
+The URL of the Amazon SQS queue where messages will be sent.
+This is the unique identifier for the queue, provided by AWS when the queue is created, in the format "https://sqs.{region}.amazonaws.com/{account-id}/{queue-name}".

 **Type**: String

 ---
 ### Region
-AWS Region for SQS service
+The AWS Region identifier where the SQS queue is located, such as "us-east-1" or "eu-west-2".
+Specifies which regional endpoint to use when sending messages to the queue.

 **Type**: String